peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 ### ToLowerCaseAscii
     public static java.lang.String ToLowerCaseAscii​(java.lang.String str)
-Returns a string with the basic upper-case letters A to Z (U + 0041 to U + 005A) converted to lower-case.
+Returns a string with the basic upper-case letters A to Z (U+0041 to U+005A) converted to lower-case.
 Other characters remain unchanged.

 **Parameters:**